 When you wish to format your USB flash drive or micro SD card and Windows shows you the message – “Windows was unable to complete the format“, it can get really annoying and frustrating.
-For one, the error displayed – “Windows was unable to complete the format” doesn’t tell you why Windows wasn’t able to complete the format.
+The worst is that this error doesn’t tell you why format did not complete successfully.
 Nor does it tell you what you have to do next to fix the issue.
-Turns out Windows failing to format the USB flash drive or hard disk is quite a common issue and like every other Windows problem, this one too has a solution.
-Before we dive into the solutions for “Windows was unable to complete the format” problem, it helps to understand why the problem occurs in the first place.
+Turns out Windows failing to format the Pen drive or hard disk is quite a common issue and like every other Windows problem, this one too has a solution.
+Before we dive into the solutions for Windows was unable to complete the format error, it is better to understand why the problem occurs in the first place.

-1. Drive infected with malware/virus
+1. USB Drive infected with malware/virus

-Whenever your USB or hard disk is infected with a virus, chances are that the virus has actually corrupted the disk file system, preventing the OS from formatting the disk.
+Whenever your USB or external hard disk is infected with a virus, chances are that the virus has actually corrupted the disk file system, preventing the OS from formatting the disk.
 If you don’t want to run into this problem again, make sure your USB drive and hard disk stay free from virus and other malware.

-2. Write-protection can prevent formatting
+2. Enabled Write-protection

 3. Damaged sectors

 Whenever a sector on the media storage device is damaged, it prevents Windows from formatting the storage device.
-Files that are stored on USB drive or hard disk usually occupy sectors that are not continuous.
-Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – “Windows was unable to complete the format.”
+Files that are stored on the USB drive or hard disk usually occupy sectors that are not continuous.
+Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – Windows was unable to complete the format.

 4. Physical damage

-If your USB drive or hard disk has suffered physical damage, chances are Windows will never be able to use the device.
+If your USB drive or the hard disk has suffered physical damage, chances are Windows will never be able to use the device.
 Sometimes, when you drop your hard disk down, the impact damages the circuitry inside.
 This can lead to improper functioning.

 Now that we understand the reasons why Windows fails to format your USB drive or hard disk, let’s take a look at the solutions that will help you resolve this issue once and for all!

-How to fix Windows was unable to complete the format
+How to fix Windows was Unable to Complete the Format

 Unless your USB drive is damaged physically to a very bad extent, the solutions that are presented here should help you format your USB drive or hard disk without any issues.
 The first thing that you should try is formatting using Disk Management.

-- Right click on This PC (Windows 10) or My Computer (older versions of Windows) and select ‘Manage‘.
+Step 1: Right-click on This PC (Windows 10) or My Computer (older versions of Windows) and select ‘Manage‘.

 When the process is complete, you will see that the drive has been successfully formatted.
 If this doesn’t fix the issue, try Method 2.